 How to Use Garlic Scapes

 If you harvest your scapes young and tender, you can chop them into salads or use them as a topping, as you would use scallions.
-More mature scapes can be sauteed lightly and used over pasta, with eggs, mixed with cooking greens, pickled or pretty much in any dish that would be complemented by garlic.
-My favorite way to use them is to make a garlic scape pesto.
-Or you could try this white bean and garlic scapes dip.
+More mature scapes can be sauteed lightly and used over pasta, with eggs, mixed with cooking greens, pickled, or pretty much in any dish that would be complemented by garlic.
+Try making a garlic scape pesto.

 One Final Tip